Jerry Titus: Racing career

-Jerry Titus again captured the attention of Carroll Shelby, as Titus had once repaired his Maserati race car during a test drive of the 1965 Shelby GT350 for Sports Car Graphic.
+Titus again captured the attention of Carroll Shelby, as he had once repaired his Maserati race car during a test drive of the 1965 Shelby GT350 for Sports Car Graphic.
 Shelby offered Titus a place on his SCCA National Championship team, and Titus won the 1965 Pacific Coast National Championship with a production GT350.

 In 1966, Titus entered the newly created SCCA Trans-Am series for Shelby's Terlingua Racing Team and achieved victory at the last race of the season at Riverside International Raceway.
 Titus would become known as "Mr. Trans Am".

 Titus left his position as editor-in-chef at Sports Car Graphic and became a full-time racing driver for Shelby's team.
 He went on to become the number one team driver and won both the 1967 Manufacturer's Championship for Ford and the 1967 Driver's Championship as well.

 In the 1968 season, poor performance by the Terlingua team, which resulted in four DNFs out of 12 starts, had Titus preparing to leave the team to race a Pontiac Firebird.
 When Carroll Shelby learned of the impending change, he decided not to enter Titus in the last race of the season.
 Not to be deterred, with funding by Canadian businessman Terry Godsall, he purchased a used 1968 Camaro Z/28 Trans Am car and reskinned it as a Firebird, with plans to race it under T-G Racing banner for the 1969 series.

 Titus entered the 1969 24 Hours of Daytona and raced to a class victory and an overall third place.

 The 1969 season was plagued with engine configuration problems for the new car, resulting in 3 DNFs for the team.
 The highlight of the season was a second-place finish for Titus at Sainte Jovite, Quebec.

 Titus completed only one race out of seven in the 1970 season, taking seventh place at Laguna Seca.